What will a sixth-generation fighter jet look like? And what technology will be used on an aircraft not due to begin service for another 15 years?

 New cockpit, or no cockpit?

-The Tempest designs are examining the use of a software reconfigurable wearable cockpit, employing the use of a hi-tech 'Striker II' helmet.
+The Tempest designs are examining the use of a software reconfigurable wearable cockpit, employing the use of a hi-tech 'Striker II' helmet - without a single physical dial or screen in the cockpit.

 The headgear allows the pilot to see the outside world, and displays information in a virtual 3D landscape overlay of the outside seen through the visor, as well as physical objects which appear in reality.